adafruit/TechnoTiki/README.md

-# TechnoTiki
+# Techno Tiki RGB LED Torch

-Techno-Tiki RGB LED Torch Project
+See details in the guide at: https://learn.adafruit.com/techno-tiki-rgb-led-torch/overview